-Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including sub-awardees, for ongoing projects and pending applications.
+Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
 For each organization providing support, show the total award amount for the entire award period (including indirect costs) and the number of person-months per year to be devoted to the project by the senior/key person.
+Briefly describe the research being performed and explicitly identify any overlaps with the proposed research.

 Provide the Current and Pending Support as an appendix to your project narrative.
 Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review.